vsch/vladsch-blog/Pegdown-Achilles-Heel-Of-The-Plugin.md

 I look forward to having a better performing parser in the plugin.

 * * *
 Revision: 2016/04/08 - add spec.txt performance results to tables

+Revision: 2016/04/22 - add wrap.md performance results to tables and links to files used in comparison.

 [Kotlin]: http://kotlinlang.org
 [Markdown]: https://daringfireball.net/projects/markdown